top of page

 A possible fix: Daniel, acting as navigator, traces their route on the map in red marker.
 Jeff buys a load of snacks and fills their gas tank.
 As they pull out of the driveway, Jeff asks Daniel if he’s ready.
 Daniel answers with a solid, “Oh yeah.”

 Notice there’s no grammatical time travel, and that creates a smoother paragraph.
-The gaps in time between tracing their route, buying supplies, and their feeling of excitement are all implied just in the order of the sentences.
+The gaps in time between tracing their route, buying supplies, and their feeling of excitement are all implied just by the order of the sentences.

 The worst possible offense is in combining misused Perfect Tense with other misused tenses in the same sentence or in multiple sentences together.